Ambercontinuum/Computational-Hierarchy-CHN/README_EmeraldTablet.md

 ## Overview

-The Emerald Tablet Protocol is a mathematically rigorous framework for understanding and optimizing human-AI interaction.
+The Emerald Tablet Protocol (RIF) is a mathematically rigorous framework for understanding and optimizing human-AI interaction.
 Built on six core axioms, it provides testable theorems, operational protocols, and falsifiable predictions for alignment research.

 **Core Question:** How do we maintain pattern integrity (shared meaning) between humans and AI systems under continuous change?